mviniciusca/warriorfolio/README_EN.md

 Warriorfolio 2 is also under the guardianship of one of the world's largest frameworks, Laravel.
 Created by Taylor Otwell, Laravel is a robust, secure, scalable framework with complete and easy-to-understand documentation.
 Laravel is a framework that is constantly evolving and is a highly tested product with an active and engaged community.

 ### Requirements
-- PHP 8.1 or higher;
+- 🐘 PHP 8.1 or higher;
-- (n) PHP Extensions enabled mainly OpenSSL, PDO, and Zip;
+- 🧪 PHP Extensions enabled mainly OpenSSL, PDO and Zip;
-- Database such as MySQL, PostgreSQL, or SQLite;
+- 💾 Database such as MySQL, PostgreSQL or SQLite;
-- Composer 2.0 or higher;
+- 🤵🏻 Composer 2.0 or higher;
-- NPM;
+- 🌱 NPM;
-- 800MB of disk space or higher;
+- 💎 800MB of disk space or higher;

 ### Installation and Configuration
 To install this application, we follow the standard Laravel installation.
 If you already know how to use Laravel, you can skip this part.